Derikulous/derikulous.github.io/source/_posts/2013-12-25-splicing-arrays.markdown

 ---
 {% img https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcTyxXhXqKTH4NUHw7xq9TYKJ_pSt859FONRpsndwnub4fFW-7Cj "Ghost in the Shell" %}

 Merry Christmas and happy holidays.
 Lately, I have been digging deeper to understand core Ruby principles away from web development.
-One of the tools that I am using are are the  [Ruby Koans](http://rubykoans.com/) - a set of fun, challenging problems that build on each other as your progress through levels.
+One of the tools that I am using are the  [Ruby Koans](http://rubykoans.com/) - a set of fun, challenging problems that build on each other as you progress through levels.
 As such, solving these problems is a great way to learn about Ruby syntax, and under-the-hood Rubyisms.<br>

 I was working through a section in the Koans called "about_arrays", specifically test_slicing_arays.